cloudpilot-ai/interview/101_distributed_scheduling/README.md

 ## Background

 In all cloud providers, like AWS, Google, and others, there are many spot instances.
-They are quite cheap (10% of the on-demand instances' price), but after you buy them, they could be terminated with only two minutes' notice (in most scenarios, we don't set PDB, and we should perform the graceful drain).
+They are quite cheap (10% of the on-demand instances' price), but after you buy them, they could be terminated with only two minutes' notice in advance (in most scenarios, we don't set PDB, and we should perform the graceful drain).

 So I want you to design a way to maximize the use of spot instances without service interruption instead of on-demand instances, to cut costs, by using distributed scheduling (on-demand/spot mixed or other methods for one workload).
 This is important because all spot instances being terminated at the same time could cause interruptions for different kinds of workloads (single replica workload, multiple replica workload).